 Zhu holds a BA in mathematics and computer science from the University of Oxford and a PhD in finance from the Stanford University Graduate School of Business.

-Current Research Focus: Zhu’s research interest is in asset pricing, with a particular focus on financial market structure.
-His current research projects include the welfare effect of high-speed trading, HFT “front-running”, measuring dark liquidity, financial benchmarks, the design of credit event auctions, and the use of commodities as financial collateral, among others.
+Current Research Focus: Zhu’s research interest is in asset pricing, with a particular focus on financial market structure and design.
+His current research projects include the optimal trading frequency in financial markets, HFT “back-running” strategies, the welfare benefit of “size discovery” mechanisms, the transparency role of financial benchmarks, the design of credit event auctions, the “dollar roll” trading strategy of agency MBS, and the auction implementation of quantitative easing, among others.

 © 2016 MIT SLOAN SCHOOL OF MANAGEMENT